gggritso/meatspace-cleaver/readme.md

 # Meatspace-Cleaver.js

 It's a terminal read-only Meatspace Chat client.
 That's it.
 I didn't want to keep the Meatspace window open all the time, but I also wanted to keep an eye on what's happening in the chatroom.

-I have a problem.
+This client has some personality, but it's _my_ personality.

 ## Usage